We have only a very sketchy knowledge of the history of Medicine in Filey. We'd very much value any information or pictures to fill in the gaps.

 Dr Farah Hassan qualified from Islamabad Pakistan in 2004, she went on to work in General Medicine and Tropical Medicine for 6 months, during her training she was involved in medical relief and charity work in pandemic areas.
 She moved to the UK in 2005 and completed her General Practice training in Scarborough.
 She has worked in various specialities including Obstetrics & Gynaecology, Paediatrics, General Surgery, Psychiatry and Care of the Elderly.
 Dr Hassan joined us in November 2014, she has a special interest in Dermatology and wishes to pursue a degree in this in the future.
 Dr Hassan left the surgery in May 2016 after moving out of the area.

-Dr Cath Chapman joined the surgery as a registrar in February 2015, after completing her GP training in December 2017 she became a salaried GP working 3 days a week.
+Dr Cath Chapman joined the surgery as a registrar in February 2015, after completing her GP training in December 2017.
+She works 3 days a week in surgery and is a Clinical Director for our local PCN.